alpercevizz/sending-email-with-smtp-module/README.md

-# How To Send Email With SMTP Modules In Python
+# How To Send Email With SMTP Modules In Python - Python'da SMTP Modülü ile Nasıl Email Gönderilir ?

 ## Built with